Skip to main content

 Written by Freedom

 Having issues getting Freedom to work on your Mac?
-We've created this document to provide some troubleshooting tips to make sure you're able to get Freedom up and running on your computer.
+We've created this document to provide some troubleshooting tips to get Freedom up and running on your computer.

 1. Make sure the Freedom app is installed and logged in